• Skip to main content

 4. Add shiitake mushrooms, star anises,

-bay leaves, white pepper and five spices, pour in rice
+bay leaves, white pepper and five spices, p

 5. Add hard-boiled eggs, cook over low heat for